ReDI-School/intro-java/exercises/reusing_methods.md

 The test can be improved, without changing it dramatically.
 Try to find out how.

-## Searching for prime numbers

-Reusing the methods defined above, implement the following 3 programs:

 ### Finding a prime number manually

+Reusing the methods defined above, implement this and the following two programs.

 Ask the user for a number between 1 and 1.000.000.000.
 Check if the number is prime or not.
 If it is, inform the user and terminate the program.